AI-Supported Science Research Workflow (Biology Example)

 - Compare terminology and results across platforms.

-- Use citation chaining (“Cited by” and reference lists).
+- Use citation chaining, including “Cited by” tools and reference lists.

 - Refine your Boolean search string as vocabulary evolves.